Utah-CS3550-Fall-2023/assignments/hw4.md

 You should see all of the files in your project, in their usual files and directories.

+Now that you have your application on your virtual computer, we need to set up NGINX to serve your static files.
+To do so, it needs permissions to list your home directory and to read all of the files.
+You can grant it these permissions with these two commands:

+    chmod o+rx ~ cs3550 cs3550/static
+    chmod o+r cs3550/static/*

+The first line says all *o*ther users on the system (including NGINX) should have *r*ead and e*x*ecute permissions on the home directory, project directory, and static directory; in Unix permissions, the execute permission is needed on a directory to list the files inside.

+The second line says all *o*ther users should have *r*ead permissions on all of the files in `static`.

+Now visit http://ip.ip.ip.ip/static/main.css or another static file.
+You should see the file show up.
+If static files do not work, check that your NGINX configuration has the correct `/static/` block.
+Also check the permissions on your home directory, the `cs3550` directory, the `cs3550/static` directory, and all the files in the `cs3550` directory.
+You can check permissions with `ls -la` and the file or directory name.

+# Running your application

 Now do the following: